shivani14012004/social-network-ads-purchase-prediction/README.md

 A Machine Learning project that predicts whether a customer is likely to purchase a product after viewing a social network advertisement.

-The project uses the **K-Nearest Neighbors (KNN)** algorithm with feature scaling and provides an interactive prediction interface built using **Streamlit**.
+The project uses the **K-Nearest Neighbors (KNN)** algorithm with feature scaling and an interactive **Streamlit** application for real-time prediction.

 ---

 ## 📌 Project Overview

-The goal of this project is to predict customer purchase behavior based on demographic and salary information.
+The objective of this project is to predict customer purchase behavior based on demographic and salary information.

-The model uses the following features:
+The model uses:

 * Gender
 * Age